hackclub/hackclub/workshops/popup_chrome_extension/README.md

 ---
-name: 'Build a pop-up Chrome extension!'
+name: 'Build a Chrome extension!'
 description: 'Hack your way to productivity by building your own bookmarking Chrome extension'
 author: '@shreyfirst'
 img: 'https://cloud-qyx3m9oc6.vercel.app/0image.png'

 ---

 In this workshop, you will learn how to: